4uffin/template/README.md

 Here's how to deploy the project to a live environment:

-# Example for a Node.js project with a build step
+Example for a Node.js project with a build step:
 ```
 npm run build
 npm run start